michallepicki/blog/_posts/2021-11-06-playwright-and-phoenix-ecto-sql-sandbox.md

   end
 {% endraw %}{% endcapture %}{% include code_block.html code=c lang="elixir" numbered=false figure=true figcaption="mix.exs"%}

-To confirm that the sandbox is working, let's add a listing of all users to the index page:
+To confirm that the sandbox is working, we can add a listing of all users to the index page:

 {% capture c %}{% raw %}
 <section id="users" class="row">